 We know how annoying it is but: READ THE FINE PRINT

 Our insurance argued they would not cover us as we did not hold a return ticket.
 After reading their T&C multiple times, we realized it was written nowhere and they had no choice but agree.
-Don’t trust the agent on the phone, know the facts!
+Don’t always trust the agent on the phone, know the facts!

 Check what is included and what matters to you (the covers will be different and the excess too)

-The excess is what you need to pay or what won’t be reimbursed each time you have medical costs, it can be $20 as it can be $500 so check it before signing.
-You don’t want to have to pay the first $500 for consultations that cost usually less!
+The excess is what you need to pay or what won’t be reimbursed each time you have medical costs.
+It can be $20 as it can be $500 so check it before signing.
+You don’t want to have to pay the first $500 for consultations that usually cost less!

 Better safe than sorry